 Hope Blooms is a North End Halifax community garden and salad dressing business run by inner city youth with help from mentors.
 It began in 2008 as a garden project with less than 12 kids involved, and has grown exponentially.

 Build Right Nova Scotia heard about the great work the kids of Hope Blooms were doing and wanted to get involved.
 So, the tradespeople of Build Right constructed a state-of-the-art greenhouse for the youth-run social enterprise.
-Build Right Nova Scotia contributed all of the supplies and labour for the facility, allowing for the Dragons’ Den money to be invested into other aspects of the program and the community.
+Build Right Nova Scotia contributed all of the supplies and labour for the facility.
 The Hope Blooms youth were very involved in the process and their ideas have been incorporated into the project.

 This greenhouse is very special, here are some fast facts about the structure: